libgamera/GAMERA/docs/documentation.md

 `GAMERA` is a `C++` library for modeling in high energy astrophysics.
 It is also available as a `swig`-wrapped `python` module (which is internally called `gappa`).
+It was developed and is maintained at the [Max Planck Institute for Nuclear Physics](https://www.mpi-hd.mpg.de/mpi/en/)

 Here is a list of what you can do with it:
 - calculate the spectral evolution of a particle population in the presence of